 Full Band: Rusty Bladen and The Fortunate Sons

 Solo: Rusty Bladen has played more than 4,000 shows + hundreds of festivals and appeared on more than 100 live radio broadcasts and has dozens of live TV performances.

 With nine albums, Rusty performs his original songs and plays from his rotation of more than 400 cover tunes.
 A veteran of the Indiana music scene, Bladen has played nearly 5,000 shows at clubs, theaters, bars, parties, festivals, schools, weddings and concerts in Indiana, Kentucky, Ohio, and throughout the midwest, plus yearly shows in Florida to build his following.
 All Rusty Bladen songs are on iTunes and CDBaby.

-“Ride That River”, an original song written as the theme song of the Madison Regatta, appears the the MGM major motion picture, “Madison.”
+“Ride That River”, an original song written as the theme song of the Madison Regatta, appears the MGM major motion picture, “Madison.”

-Rusty has headlined festivals like the Mount Adams Music Fest in Cincinnati, Ohio, at Salem Speedway, the WJAA Radio Bustock Concert in Seymour, and Muscatatuck Blues Festival.
-Rusty has also played at the Indianapolis Motor Speedway, the Klipsch Music Center in Indianapolis, plus the Celestine Streetfest, River Roots Festival, and the Madison Regatta among Rusty’s dozens of festival performances.
+Rusty has headlined the Mount Adams Music Fest in Cincinnati, Ohio, Salem Speedway, the WJAA Radio Bustock Concert in Seymour, Muscatatuck Blues Festival, at the Indianapolis Motor Speedway, Ruoff Music Center in Indianapolis,the Celestine Streetfest, River Roots Festival, the Roostertail Music Festival, and the Madison Regatta, and dozens of other festival performances.
 He has played more than 150 shows a year for the past 20 years.